BANKS DODGY DEALS CAMPAIGNS

 Impact on human rights and communities

-Elbit Systems produces the Hermes 450 drones whose strikes killed seven World Central Kitchen aid workers in April 2024 through the successive targeting of three vehicles.
-Elbit’s M339 projectiles were also likely used in the strike which killed a journalist and injured six others in South Lebanon on October 13th 2023.
-This affiliation may connect Elbit with an attack which Amnesty has labelled as a war crime.
+Killing of Aid Workers and Journalists: Elbit’s Hermes 450 drones have been used in strikes which killed seven World Central Kitchen aid workers in April 2024.
+Elbit’s M339 projectiles were also likely used in the strike which killed a journalist and injured six others in South Lebanon in October 2023.
+These affiliations may connect Elbit with attacks which Amnesty has labelled as war crimes.

-Hermes 900 drones have been manufactured in partnership with Adani Defence, an Indian company associated with various human rights allegations.
-Adani’s green bonds have been funneled to finance its coal activities and various of its subsidiaries, potentially including its defence branch.
-As such, this joint venture might be indirectly tying banks, such as ING and Standard Chartered, which have underwritten Adani green bonds, with weapons financing.
+Links with Adani and ‘Green Bonds’: Hermes 900 drones have been manufactured in partnership with Adani Defence, an Indian company associated with various human rights allegations.
+Adani’s green bonds have been funneled to finance its coal activities and various subsidiaries, potentially including its defence branch.
+As such, this joint venture might be indirectly tying banks such as ING and Standard Chartered, which have underwritten Adani green bonds, to weapons financing.

 Financiers